 While drought is considered a low-risk hazard for Cook County, planners need to consider best practices for land use policies to support water supply sustainability and increase the protection of water resources.
-Utilizing these practices provide the capability at the local municipal level to protect future development from the impacts of drought.
+Utilizing these practices provides local municipality capability to protect future development from drought.